solovieff/kibernikto/README.md

   <br>
   <img width="383" alt="image" src="https://github.com/solovieff/kibernikto/assets/5033247/bf1ac575-ad1a-464c-8535-2cf7f5ebb162">

-- Add your bot to the group you want.
-Set env `TG_FRIEND_GROUP_ID`.
-You can get the group ID using @getidsbot in telegram.
-- Configure other env variables.
+- Setup minimal env

-**run cmd**
-*(assuming local.env file is located in the same folder)*

-``kibernikto --env_file_path=local.env``

-**run code**
-*(assuming you set the environment yrself)*

-- Install the requirements
-  `pip install -r requirements.txt`
-- Run `main.py` file using the environment provided.

-# environment:

-First of all, full examples are in the [examples](/env_examples/) folder.
+  First of all, all examples are in the [examples](/env_examples/) folder.
+See default ones for minimal config and fulls for more complicated cases.

-In general, you can use one Ai provider API for all available Kibernikto actions, in that case all the AI related variables values will be the same.
-However it is strongly recommended to use cheaper models for summarization tasks.
+**AI ENV**

 - Default [OpenAI](https://openai.com)